protz/dagstuhl-rust-2025/2-Proposal.md

     Day 3, afternoon:
         * Hacking on common engineering infrastructure
         * Prototypes of novel analyses
-        * Larger benchmarking suite and proof ladder for different tools
+        * Larger benchmarking suite and proof ladder of increasiningly challenging examples for different tools

 PM: I the afternoon of day 3 realistic?
 BP: It does seem like a lot for an afternoon